Programs on October 12, 2016

 On board, you'll find books, music, DVDs and other services for all ages.
 You can browse several thousand titles or pick up items you've requested online or over the phone.

 Stop by with questions about using your Apple computer, iPad or iPhone.
 These sessions are great for quick answers about basic Apple functions such as managing storage or setting up email, contacts or calendars.

 Think you have the best dance moves?
 Prove it!
 Can you drive like Mario?
 Bring it!
 Come play a variety of games on the Wii U. Treats served.
 Teens.

 Looking for a place to store, organize, edit and share a large number of digital photos?
 Look no further.
 Google Photos, a photo sharing and storage service, is just the thing for you, and our class will show you how to use it to its full potential.
 Registration begins Wednesday, September 28.

 The often crushing yet invisible struggles of young African-American men come vividly — and heroically — to life in this month's documentary feature "All the Difference," which traces the paths of two teens from the South Side of Chicago who dared to dream a seemingly impossible dream: to graduate from college.
 Oscar-nominated producer/director Tod Lending's intimate film, executive produced by author Wes Moore, follows the young men through five years of hard work, sacrifice, setbacks and uncertainty.
+A discussion will be hosted afterwards with special guests Verna Laboy, co-founder of the Worley Street Roundtable, and Lorenzo Lawson, Executive Director of the Youth Empowerment Zone.
 Shown in collaboration with POV, PBS’ award-winning nonfiction film series (www.pbs.org/pov).
 Watch the trailer at www.dbrl.org/films.
 (2016, not rated, 83 minutes) Adults and teens.